memesanddremes/obsidian-easy-bake/README.md

 # Fork
-This fork simply adds a toggle to include headers or not.
+This fork simply excludes headers from the bake.

 ---